Zipline Creative: The Unexplainers (2015)

-Despite most people considering fairies to inhabit the realm of make believe, there is a large and growing army of people who claim to see them on a regular basis.
-John isn't one of their ranks, but he wants to be very badly.

-Heading out into the ancient British countryside, the duo go in search of a chance encounter, a fleeting glimpse or a full blow package holiday to another realm.
-Recruiting the help of real witnesses, Iceland's leading Elf ambassador and a reluctant physicist from CERN's Hadron Collider, the hunt is on.

-The debut episode reached number 10 in the UK podcast charts and it has been considered a hit considering the circumstances of its rapid rise in the charts.
+Zipline Creative produced The Unexplainers, an audio programme on BBC Radio Wales following a video pilot episode, which summarised it as "Open-minded rap star John Rutledge and sceptic stand-up comedian Mike Bubbins travel the nation unexplaining the most unexplainable mysteries."
+Four series of The Unexplainers were produced during 2015–18, with three or four episodes each.
+It was followed up in 2019 with three episodes of a television programme of the same name that was broadcast on BBC Two Wales.

 Corporate Work

 Through its corporate wing, Zipline Creative has produced work for Aston Martin Lagonda, The Institute Of Advanced Broadcast, The University of Wales College, Newport, and worked with actress Margaret John.
 They also work with local councils and not-for-profit organisations in Wales to produce campaign films and video content.

 The Size Of Wales - 2011

 Rainforest charity the Size Of Wales, worked with Zipline to produce their second campaign.
 Shot and released in October 2011, it aimed to get the people of Wales to donate and help purchase large portions of rainforest for conservation.
 By mid 2012, donations have topped £1m with the video getting nearly 17,000 hits in 24 hours.